josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🛰️_found_source_orgone.md

 I think there's some very particular ways in which different people have sought to make sense of the pandemic, the rapid political changes, and the impacts on isolation from community; when I'm discussing these experiences, I fully believe that the people who have these thought processes are genuinely very distressed by them.
 It sounds incredibly scary to live with as a fear and a thought process.

+---

+My differentiating point is that this is not my belief, and I don't go looking for information like this, and it's upsetting that there are times where I will really feel inundated with this content; none of it makes sense as provoked by my actions on the algorithm as a mathematical system.
+It only really "makes sense" if you consider me a whistleblower and you consider someone else might be manipulating a bunch of people's algorithms, including mine, with weird 4chan-esque techniques.

+a lot of the reason i've sent forms and requests and asked for help is initially because i wanted someone to help exclude this as a possibility (within reasonability; i know you can't completely).

+i'm hoping that at some point i actually just get an answer to my very first question: "it's weird my csa rape case is getting google bombed with my legal name. can i check the record is okay?".

+you never know.

+otherwise i need a month in a place where i can have all the vitamin d, ideally with access to a spa, and generally not need to use more than 5 neurones at any one time.

 2025-10-12